-- ► Increase your fluid intake. - ► Increase your fiber; eat more fresh fruits and vegetables. - ► If you're not already exercising, add mild exercise to your daily routine. - ➤ Check with your doctor to see if you can take a stool softener.
-This medication is usually safe during pregnancy; it is added to many prenatal vitamins.
+- Increase your fluid intake. - Increase your fiber; eat more fresh fruits and vegetables.

+- If you're not already exercising, add mild exercise to your daily routine. - Check with your doctor to see if you can take a stool softener.
+This medication is usually safe during pregnancy.